 Apart from the thrilling rides that range from the child-friendly carousel to loops and turns of the roller coaster, the park’s numerous eye-catching landmarks provide a magnificent backdrop for photos and videos.
 Children highly-anticipate the appearances of their favorite characters such as Snoopy, Hello Kitty, and Bert and Ernie of Sesame Street.
 One of the highlights of Japan’s Universal Studio tour is the night parade, a parade of illuminated and intricately-designed floats that glow in the dark.
 And because the parade is simply amazing, no visitor must dare miss it.

 After the fulfilling experience on the grounds of Universal Studios, visitors usually head to Universal City Walk Osaka, a strip of hotels, malls, and restaurants just outside the theme park.
 Here, tourists can buy Osaka tokens and souvenirs, as well as Universal Studios merchandise.
 The mall’s fourth floor, tagged as Osaka Takoyaki Museum, is a popular spot as it serves as a venue for vendors selling popular local dishes.

-Most people visiting Universal Studios in Japan are tourists of neighboring countries in Asia such as Taiwan, China and South Korea.
+Most people visiting Universal Studios in Japan are tourists of neighboring countries in Asia such as Taiwan, China, and South Korea.
 Tourists from other continents who visit Japan often include the Universal Studio trip in their list of to-see places.
 Foreigners find their gateway to Universal Studios through Kansai Airport.
-From there, train transfers from Nishikujo Station to JR Yumesaki Line and to Universal City Station leads to the theme park.
-From Universal City Station, it only takes a good five minute walk to get to the entrance gate of the theme park.
-Universal Studios of Osaka is open every day from 9:00 to 21:00 during peak season and 10:00 to 17:00 during low season.
+From there, train transfers from Nishikujo Station to JR Yumesaki Line and Universal City Station leads to the theme park.
+From Universal City Station, it only takes a good five-minute walk to get to the entrance gate of the theme park.
+Universal Studios of Osaka is open every day from 9:00 to 21:00 during peak season and 10:00 to 17:00 during the low season.